Triviality vs perturbation theory: an analysis for mean-field $\varphi^4$-theory in four dimensions: Introduction

 The relation between perturbation theory and triviality is not obvious.
-An indication of triviality of $\varphi^4$-theory in four dimensions is the presence of the so-called Landau pole.
+An indication of triviality of $\varphi^4_4$-theory is the presence of the so-called Landau pole.
 The effective coupling constant $g(\lambda)$ is a function of the energy scale $\lambda$.
 Its behavior is described by the beta function defined by

+where the derivative has to be taken at fixed bare coupling.
 In practice $\beta(g(\lambda))$ can only be calculated to a finite order in the perturbative expansion.
-For non-asymptotically free theories such as QED or $\varphi^4$-theory, $\beta(g)$ is positive at low orders and for $g$ small, meaning that the effective coupling grows logarithmically with $\lambda$.
-By extrapolation it diverges at a finite $\lambda_L$, called the Landau pole.
-This singularity disappears if the renormalized coupling vanishes.
-Triviality proofs \cite{mypaper,Aizenman1981,Fröhlich1982,Copin2021,Aizenman2021} are non-perturbative, there is no assumption on the size of the (bare) coupling.
-If the only renormalized theory that makes sense is the Gaussian one, then perturbation theory would be irrelevant.
-Actually quantum triviality does not rule out the existence of a nontrivial renormalized perturbation theory.
-A known model where the exact renormalized field theory is the free field theory but with a renormalized perturbation theory is the Lee model \cite{LeePT}.
-The interacting theory cannot be obtained by any limiting process if the bare coupling is restricted to the real axis, it is obtained by taking limits of non-hermitian hamiltonians; the bare coupling is pure imaginary and vanishes in the UV-limit.
+For non-asymptotically free theories such as QED or $\varphi^4$-theory, $\beta(g)$ is positive at lowest order.
+To this approximation the solution of (\ref{beta}) grows logarithmically with $\,\lambda\,$.
+By extrapolation it diverges at a finite $\,\lambda_L\,$, called the Landau pole.
+The location of this singularity tends to infinity if the renormalized coupling tends to zero.
+The triviality proofs \cite{mypaper,Aizenman1981,Fröhlich1982,Copin2021,Aizenman2021} are non-perturbative, there is no assumption on the size of the bare coupling.
+If the only renormalized theory that makes sense is the Gaussian one, then perturbation theory seems irrelevant.
+But actually triviality does not rule out the existence of a nontrivial renormalized perturbation theory.
+A known model where the exact renormalized field theory is the free field theory but with a nontrivial renormalized perturbation theory is the Lee model \cite{LeePT}.
+The interacting theory cannot be obtained by any limiting process if the bare coupling is restricted to the real axis, but is rather obtained by taking limits of non-hermitian hamiltonians, where the bare coupling is pure imaginary and vanishes in the ultraviolet (UV) limit.